Grenosaurus/PAssword/README.md

 Program uses python's encryption packets to encrypt the encoded password and also decrypting them when copied to the computer.
 For roperating the password.py, you need a encryption key file.
 Encryption file consists encryption keys which the program uses.
 File is generated with encrypt.py program.

-This program is not 100% safe and is recomended for learning purpose only, more in disclaimer.txt
+The program is only for learning purpose, more in disclaimer.txt.
+Read all the files provided in this repository.

 Program requirments are found in requirments.txt